The benefits of Magnesium

 Prostate cancer risk increases as men age and research has shown that magnesium levels effect prostate cancer risks.
 A 2011 study, conducted at Vanderbilt University Medical Center, concluded that, “Low blood Mg levels and a high Ca/Mg ratio were significantly associated with high-grade prostate cancer.
 These findings suggest Mg affects prostate cancer risk perhaps through interacting with Ca.” (3)

 Acid Reflux & Magnesium

 Proton pump inhibitors (PPI) have been linked to decreased magnesium.
 If you take a drug that decreases your stomach acid production then you will have less acid in your stomach to digest your food.
 In some cases, acid reflux is actually caused by low stomach acid in the stomach.
 Yes!
 If you produce too little stomach acid it can actually cause the sphincter muscle that prevents acid reflux to weaken.

-A 2009 review published in The Netherlands Journal of Medicine found that, “While awaiting additional studies, we suggest that magnesium loss in proton-pump inhibitor users should be considered in the differential diagnosis of hypo-magnesaemia of any age.
-This newly recognized side effect may not even be extremely rare once prescribers become aware of its existence.”4 Meaning, most doctors are totally unaware that low magnesium can be caused be anti-acid reflux treatments.
+A 2009 review published in The Netherlands Journal of Medicine found that, “While awaiting additional studies, we suggest that magnesium loss in proton-pump inhibitor users should be considered in the differential diagnosis of hypomagnesaemia of any age.
+This newly recognised side effect may not even be extremely rare once prescribers become aware of its existence.”(4) Meaning, most doctors are totally unaware that low magnesium can be caused be anti-acid reflux treatments.

 Magnesium at the hospital